-Utilising non-stationary panel data techniques, Kalra and Sodsriwiboon (2010) also examined the convergence and spillovers across Indian States.
+Utilizing non-stationary panel data techniques, Kalra & Sodsriwiboon (2010) also examined the convergence and spillovers across Indian states.
 Their study also found evidence of divergence for the period from 1960 to 2003.
 However, convergence was found for the sub-period related to structural breaks.
 Further, they also examined club convergence and they found strong evidence of club convergence among the high-income and low-income states.
-Nayyar (2008) also examined economic growth for major Indian States for the period from 1978-1979 to 2002-2003.
+Nayyar (2008) also examined economic growth for major Indian states for the period from 1978-79 to 2002-03.
 He found that states are not converging to identical levels of per capita income in the steady state.
 Once the factors affecting steady state are controlled for, the poor states grow faster than the rich.
 There is paucity of literature on convergence analysis at the state level in India.
 Chikte (2011) used standard deviation to test convergence across states.
 However, as the literature suggest, this method fails to control for the time effect.
 At the same time, it cannot be applied to test for conditional convergence, i.e. controlling for other factors which might affect the per capita state domestic product.

-Cherodian and Thirlwall (2015) examined the regional disparities in per capita income, measured as gross state domestic product per capita in India for the period 1999-00-2010-2011 by estimating cross-section equations for unconditional and conditional beta ( $\beta$ )-convergence across 28 states and four union territories.
-Mishra and Mishra (2017) analysed the conditional income convergence hypothesis for 17 major states in India for the period of 1960-2012 using univariate stationarity tests.
+Rowan and Thirlwall (2015) examined the regional disparities in per capita income, measured as gross state domestic product per capita in India for the period 1999-00 to 2010-11 by estimating cross-section equations for unconditional and conditional beta ( $\beta$ ) convergence across twenty-eight states and four union territories.
+Michelle, Kirsty and Cassen (2005) analysed India's regional disparities in economic performance between 1970-1997.
+Their econometric analysis presented weak evidences for conditional convergence.
+They also highlighted that economic policy reforms in 1991 significantly intensified growth differentials between the states.
+Mishra and Mishra (2018) analysed the conditional income convergence hypothesis for 17 major states in India for the period of 1960-2012 using univariate stationarity tests.
 Their findings of stationarity tests without structural breaks confirm convergence hypothesis.
 However, when multiple structural breaks are incorporated in unit root tests of in per capita income series, the incomes of only around 11-13 states are found to stochastically converge to the national average, supporting the convergence hypothesis.
-Ghosh (2012) examines the economic convergence of 15 major states in India, and examines during the period 1960-1961 to 2006-2007.
+Ghosh (2012) examines the economic convergence of 15 major states in India, and examines during the period 1960-61-2006-07.
 Their results revealed that in the post-reform period, since 1991, the states have diverged in per capita income.
 The existing literature has not explored the economic convergence within a federal fiscal framework, clubbed the units into coastal and inland states.
 Our paper takes this literature forward by incorporating economic and fiscal asymmetries, in addition to the financial and socio-demographic variables at disaggregate level based on the economic geography of the states.

-3 Data and methodology
+3. Data and Methodology